-7 - On-site internal exclusions
+9 - On-site internal exclusions

-An area of the school has been set aside to support children who may require an internal exclusion.
-Following revised behaviour management (page 6), behaviours that are continuous and purposeful that continue after a warning, restorative work and 3 detentions may require either an internal or an external exclusion.
-The nature of where this exclusion takes place (home or school) is decided by the Headteacher on a case-by-case basis.
-If it is known that a child may not benefit from having an exclusion out of school (e.g. not completing work at home, history of no beneficial impact on behaviours or parents unable to care for children at home), it may be deemed more appropriate for the child to have an internal exclusion.
-Using an existing, fully resourced internal exclusion facility within the school grounds, children can access learning with a teacher or the Pastoral Support Manager, away from the main area of school and their peers.
-Doing this, gives support to the child to complete their education, whilst being separated from their main cohort and environment.
-Internal and external exclusions can only be given by the Headteacher, and follow procedure.
-Children who access internal exclusions are required to complete work set for them by their teacher, alongside restorative work regarding the behaviours presented.
+An area of the school has been set aside to support children who may require an internal suspension.
+Following revised behaviour management, behaviours that are continuous and purposeful and continue after a warning, restorative work and 3 detentions may require either an internal or an external suspension.
+The nature of where this suspension takes place (home or school) is decided by the Headteacher on a case-by-case basis.
+If it is known that a child may not benefit from having a suspension out of school (e.g. not completing work at home, history of no beneficial impact on behaviours or parents unable to care for children at home), it may be deemed more appropriate for the child to have an internal suspension.
+Using an existing, fully resourced internal suspension facility within the school grounds, children can access learning with a teacher or the Pastoral Support Manager, away from the main area of school and their peers.
+Doing this, gives support to the child to complete their education, whilst being separated from their main cohort and environment, giving time for restorative practice and a chance to learn from their behaviour.
+Internal and external suspensions can only be given by the Headteacher, and follow procedure.
+Children who access internal suspensions are required to complete work set for them by their teacher, alongside restorative work regarding the behaviours presented.

-7.1 Exclusion from school
+9.1 Suspension from school